Education - Advocacy - Research - Support

 Find out how to research health information online

-Refer to our Using the Web for detailed information to locate reliable evidence based health education resources.
-Our websites enhance information we present onsite by linking to relevant external organisations in our Recommended Weblinks - a list of reviewed organisations and websites which compliment the health education resources we produce.
+Using the Web explains how you should locate reliable evidence based health education resources.
+Our websites enhance information presented onsite by linking to relevant external groups.
+Our Recommended Weblinks are reviewed organisations and sites which compliment the kidney health education resources we produce.

-Use our specail Resource Order Form to order any of our Kidney Health Resources
+Use our Resource Order Form to order our Kidney Health Resources

 Australian Dialysis Unit Guide online - The DUG online

 This online directory provides accurate location and contact details for public and private Renal and Dialysis Units in Australia.
 It is useful for referrals, to help with relocation or travel, or arrange short term stays.
 If considering travel with any chronic condition, you should refer to our Dialysis and Travel webpage before you start planning your travel.

 Australian Holiday Dialysis Konnections - Dialysis Chair Swap Program

 Connects individuals on dialysis in locations across Australia, to arrange travel interstate for a special occasion, or enjoy a well earned holiday.
 Kidney Health Australia simply facilitates an exchange of contact information with other registered dialysis patients, who wish to swap their 'dialysis chair' space.
 Dialysis Unit staff must agree to and participate in the swap arrangement.